frap129/cclsp/docs/USAGE_PATTERNS.md

 2. Check that the appropriate LSP server is configured for the file type
 3. Ensure the symbol name is spelled correctly
 4. Try without `symbol_kind` parameter for broader search
-5. For workspace searches, try using wildcards in `search_type`
+5. For workspace searches, try using `get_workspace_symbols` with wildcards
 6. For file exploration, use `get_document_symbols` to see what symbols exist
 7. Check server logs for any LSP errors
+8. For workspace symbols, ensure workspace has been indexed by LSP servers

 ## Language-Specific Notes